ywang7/inperson-sdk-android/README.md

 ## Configuring the UI

 You can configure the UI of the In-Person SDK to better match the UI of the merchant application.
 The merchant application must initialize these values only once when the application starts.
 If no values are set or null is set for any of the parameters, the SDK defaults to its original theme.

 The merchant app can configure the following UI parameters:

 **SDK Font color:**
 `EmvSdkUISettings.setFontColorId(R.color.black);`

 **SDK Button font color:**
 `EmvSdkUISettings.setButtonTextColor(R.color.font_green);`

 **SDK background color:**
 `EmvSdkUISettings.setBackgroundColorId(R.color.light_blue);`

 **Banner/Top bar background color:**
 `EmvSdkUISettings.setBannerBackgroundColor(R.color.white);`

 For the color properties listed above, the merchant application must define color values and pass the color IDs to the In-Person SDK:

 **Banner/top bar image:**
 `EmvSdkUISettings.setLogoDrawableId(R.drawable.apple);`

 The merchant application must have a drawable file in the resource file.
 The drawable ID must be provided to the In-Person SDK.

 **SDK button color:**
 `EmvSdkUISettings.setButtonDrawableId(R.drawable.button_material_style_custom);`

 The merchant application must define a drawable.
 SDK supports state list drawables also.
 The merchant application must provide the drawable ID to the EMV SDK.

+## Non-EMV Transaction Processing

+The SDK supports the following transaction types that can be posted to Authorize.Net gateway:
+`/**
+ * The credit card transaction types supported by the payment gateway.
+ */
+public enum TransactionType {
+	AUTH_CAPTURE("AUTH_CAPTURE", "authCaptureTransaction", "profileTransAuthCapture"),
+	AUTH_ONLY("AUTH_ONLY", "authOnlyTransaction", "profileTransAuthOnly"),
+	PRIOR_AUTH_CAPTURE("PRIOR_AUTH_CAPTURE", "priorAuthCaptureTransaction", "profileTransPriorAuthCapture"),
+	CAPTURE_ONLY("CAPTURE_ONLY", "captureOnlyTransaction", "profileTransCaptureOnly"),
+	CREDIT("CREDIT", "refundTransaction", "profileTransRefund"),
+	UNLINKED_CREDIT("CREDIT", "refundTransaction", "profileTransRefund"),
+	VOID("VOID", "voidTransaction", "profileTransVoid"),
+	CASH("CASH", "cash", "profileTransCash");
+}`

+Code sample for posting non-EMV transaction:
+`net.authorize.aim.Transaction transaction = Transaction.createTransaction(merchant, TransactionType.AUTH_CAPTURE, new BigDecimal(1.0));
+net.authorize.aim.Result result = (net.authorize.aim.Result)merchant.postTransaction(transaction);
+`
+to use other transaction type, simply replace `TransactionType.AUTH_CAPTURE` with the type of transaction you want.

 ## Error Codes